Dancing the PayCheck ChaCha

 The sad scenario is that there will be no improvement and your boss will see a regular accounting of the cost to the organization of maintaining this unproductive employee.
 The happy alternative is that you’ll report regular progress and be seen as an outstanding leader for your rescue project that saved your organization the cost of either enduring or firing a bad employee.

 You won’t see measurable results as fast as you’d like, but if your leadership toward improvement is true and consistent, you’ve got a fighting chance to see real progress over time.
+Remember to give credit and recognition to the work partners who helped!

 Being truly lazy takes a lot of creative energy – if you have the genuine article there, you’re just one good motivational strategy away from uncovering a valuable team contributor.